Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 """
 ```

-5. Test run to query the Chroma DB?
-answer without llm, just
-response with sim.search

-6. query to chroma with LLM answers
+5. query to chroma with LLM answers
    Test run to query the Chroma DB, the below command will return an output based on RAG and the selected model:
 ```
 python query_data.py "Which role does Adam Goldberg plays?"
 ```
 example and code is only with dense

-7. if you want to use hybrid use - code.py
+6. if you want to use hybrid use - code.py

-8. Evaluate the system answers using LLMs-as-judges:
+7. Evaluate the system answers using LLMs-as-judges:
 ```
 llm eval.py
 ```